Carole M. Watson: Career

 Watson began her career as an academic and educator.
 She directed Inter-cultural Programs at the Lindenwood Colleges in Saint Charles, Missouri and was the founding chair of the English department at the Abraham Lincoln Opportunity School in St. Louis, Missouri.
 Her academic work investigated the history of novels published by Black women in the nineteenth and twentieth centuries.
 Reflecting on the work, Watson noted that many of the novels reflected the social structure of the era: "I found that most of the novels weren’t any good—they were written to put a positive face on African-American life for white audiences or to serve as exemplars for African-American readers.
 They were full of principles of behavior."

-As a public servant, currently serving as Deputy Chair of the National Endowment for the Humanities (NEH), Watson has exercised leadership in strengthening the role and importance of the humanities.
+As Deputy Chair of the National Endowment for the Humanities (NEH), Watson has exercised leadership in strengthening the role and importance of the humanities.
 According to the National Journal, Watson has "done her part to obliterate the distinction between hard and soft fields of inquiry" and moved NEH forward through the National Digital Newspaper Program, a humanities "equivalent of the Human Genome Project.
 In collaboration with the Library of Congress, the agency is digitizing a hundred years of reportage: every article published by an American newspaper between 1836 and 1922."

 Watson has twice served as Acting Chair of the National Endowment for the Humanities.
 She first directed the agency in an interim capacity in 2009, prior to the appointment of Jim Leach.
 Following Leach's retirement, she again served as acting Chair from 2013 to 2014.
 In 2013, Watson brokered a memorandum of understanding with the United States Department of State, which allowed for the distribution of documentaries created with NEH support to be distributed through the State Department's "American Corners" library program around the world.
 In 2014, Watson organized Standing Together, an NEH funding initiative that aims to "help Americans understand the experiences of service members as they return to civilian life."